thezelus/gondalf/README.md

 ##TODO List##
 - [X] Add end points for permission checking
 - [X] Input timeout values and server port from config file
+- [ ] Refresh app properties from DB after fixed interval
+- [ ] Add a cron job for cleaning up and archiving expired session tokens to keep the validation request latency low
+- [ ] Dockerize gondalf
 - [ ] Add SSL support for the end point
-- [ ] Dockerize gondalf
 - [ ] Add more events to Activity Logs
 - [ ] Provide one click deploy solution
 - [ ] Improve documentation